 If you’re not eligible for expungement, or if you’re serving a lengthy prison sentence, we can help you apply for executive clemency through a commutation or pardon application.

 Let’s say that you haven’t been arrested or charged with a crime, but you know—or suspect—that you’re being investigated for one.
 Do you need to hire a criminal defense law firm?
 The answer is a resounding “Yes.”

 We routinely advise clients who are under investigation for a variety of crimes, and we’re often successful in helping our clients avoid charges altogether.

 How?
 We open lines of communication with the investigating police agency as well as the prosecutor.
-We uncover evidence of innocence that the police won’t follow up on.
+Our Michigan criminal defense attorneys uncover evidence of innocence that the police won’t follow up on.
 We advise the client on whether to talk with the police or take a private or police polygraph examination.
 In short, we build a wall between you and the police.
 To get to you, they need to go through us.